open-aviation/workshop/docs/index.md

 Junzi Sun (TU Delft)

 10:30 – 11:00 **Good practices for open science**
-Tanya Yankelevich (TU Delft Open Science Community)
+Heather Andrews Mancilla (TU Delft / Aerospace Engineering)

 11:00 – 11:30 **How to open your code when part of it cannot be shared ?**
 Xavier Olive (ONERA)